JJFourie/ESP32Cam-MQTT-SPIFFS-PIR/README.md

 A ESP32-Cam based project that uses a PIR sensor to trigger photo upload to a web server.
 The PIR motion triggers are also broadcast using MQTT.
 The sketch runs a local webserver making live video streaming possible.
 It also publishes the ambient temperature readings from a connected temperature sensor.
 Configuration and camera settings are maintained through MQTT, and are stored in local SPIFFS files so they can survive a restart.

 This started as a project to detect movement at a garden gate, that would then sound a notification in the house and switch on a garden light when dark.
 Once I decided to use a ESP32-Cam, it evolved to include photo capture and video streaming.
-I use Node Red to upload the captured photo to a Telegram bot.
 I then slapped on a temperature sensor to upload the outside temperature to Home Assistant.
+Node Red is used to upload the captured photo to a Telegram bot.

 ## Project Features
-- C++ sketch for a ESP32-Cam board.
+- C++ sketch for a **ESP32-Cam** board.
+- PIR motion sensor (**AM312**) events published using MQTT.
-- PIR sensor (AM312) triggers photo capture and photo upload to (PHP) web server.
+- Motion detection triggers photo capture and **photo upload to a (PHP) web server**.
-- Temperature sensor (DS18B20) readings are published using MQTT.
+- Temperature sensor (**DS18B20**) readings are published using MQTT.
-- Motion triggers are published using MQTT.
-- Runs a local webserver to allow realtime video streaming using e.g. MotionEye or Home Assistant (or just a browser).
+- Runs a local webserver to allow realtime **video streaming** using e.g. MotionEye or Home Assistant (or just a browser).
 - Camera settings can be maintained using MQTT.
-Camera settings are stored in a SPIFFS file, and are used to initialize the camera after startup.
+Camera settings are used to initialize the camera after startup.
 - App configuration is maintained using MQTT.
+Configuration settings are used to initialize the device after startup.
-Configuration settings are stored in a SPIFFS file in JSON 6 format, and are loaded on startup.
+- Camera and App settings are stored in **JSON 6** format files in **SPIFFs**, to make the settings persistant and survive restarts.
 - The board status, including WiFi strength, SoC Core temperature, time since last restart, etc. is published using MQTT.

 ## Wiring